 Hence, first of all, let’s begin reviewing the options available that could probably get us to a working Selenium load-testing solution.
 Then only, you can either deny or accept any of the two views.

 Selenium Load Testing – Why and How Should You Do It?

 First of all, let’s check out the options that endorse Selenium for load testing.
 And, then you might go into seeing the contrary views.

 The selenium grid is one of the scarcely used Selenium components.
 It supports parallel execution of Selenium tests on different browsers.
 Most of all, it works on the master-slave model to run the tests.
 Hence, using it for load testing could be the best choice.

-You can prepare a load testing setup using the Selenium grid and Jenkins.
-It’s an open source CI tool for executing automation tasks.
+You can prepare a load-testing setup using the Selenium grid and Jenkins.
+It’s an open-source CI tool for executing automation tasks.
 It can support using multiple slave nodes to run concurrent Selenium tests.
-In Jenkins, you would need to create a Selenium load testing job along with a cluster of nodes to run parallel tests.
+In Jenkins, you would need to create a load-testing job along with a cluster of nodes to run parallel tests.

 For example, the VMWare ESXI is the rightmost candidate for creating and running nodes on the fly.
 For auto-spinning of virtual nodes, you can use the vSphere Cloud Plugin in Jenkins.

 BrowserMob Proxy for Selenium load testing:

-BrowserMob Proxy is another tool which probably provides the best integration with Selenium.
+BrowserMob Proxy is another tool that probably provides the best integration with Selenium.
 It filters and tracks performance stats for web applications.
 It archives traffic in HAR (HTTP Archive format) and performs the blacklisting/whitelisting of the content.
-HAR is a standard format which most HTTP tracking tools support.
+HAR is a standard format that most HTTP tracking tools support.

-You can quickly setup BrowserMob Proxy with Selenium standalone server to carry out load testing.
+You can quickly set up BrowserMob Proxy with a Selenium standalone server.
 Here is a summary of steps to follow for preparing the Selenium load testing environment.

 - Get the latest version of BrowserMob Proxy.